data301-2021-summer2/project-group54-project/README.md

 # Group 54 - {Short snappy Title of your project}

-Comparing todays NHL players to early 2000's players
+Comparing todays NHL players to early 2000's players in terms of points (goals and assists)

 ## Milestones